MotoCMS Blog

 Exploring the Differences Between PR and Marketing

 It’s easy to confuse PR and marketing.
-Their tactics may be similar, but that does not make them similar.
+Their tactics may be similar, but that does not make them comparable.
 PR and marketing aim to achieve different goals and reach different audiences.
 However, the obvious similarities shouldn’t be overlooked either.
 This is because the success of one will contribute to that of the other.
-So if you harness one power, you’ll be in a better position to master the other.
+So, if you harness one power, you’ll be in a better position to master the other.
 In this article, you’ll learn what PR and marketing are and how they differ.
 Let’s get started!

 What Is Public Relations (PR)?